-Thousands of Howard University alumni, students, parents, faculty, staff and supporters filled the streets and institution’s campus the weekend of Oct.
-21, showing their pride as they prepared to close out homecoming festivities.
+WASHINGTON D.C.- Thousands of Howard alumni, students, parents, faculty, staff and supporters filled the streets and Howard’s campus this weekend, showing their HBCU pride as they prepared to close out their Homecoming festivities.

-For many first-year students, it was their first time exposed to homecoming HBCU culture, and they were not sure what to expect.
-“Well, I didn’t know what homecoming was when I first got here.
-I thought homecoming was like prom, but everybody was like, oh, it’s like a big event.
-It was completely different from what I expected, and it was pretty cool meeting up with many alumni and the events.
-So far, it has been 10 out of 10,” said Anthony Vaughn Jr., freshman major.
+For many first-year students, it was their first time exposed to Homecoming HBCU culture, and they were not sure what to expect.
+“Well, I didn’t know what Homecoming was when I first got here.
+I thought Homecoming was like prom, but everybody was like, ‘Oh, it’s like a big event.’” said Anthony Vaughn Jr., a freshman finance major.

-This year’s theme for homecoming is Revival, according to the university, it “signifies the time to recapture the enthusiasm of the past, rekindle our flames of school pride and reconnect with the stories and memories that make Howard special.”
-The Mecca kicked off its homecoming on Oct.
-14 with a day of service and concluded on Oct.
-22 with a chapel service.
+This year’s theme for Homecoming is Revival; according to the university, it “signifies the time to recapture the enthusiasm of the past, rekindle our flames of school pride and reconnect with the stories and memories that make Howard special.”
+On Oct.
+14, The Mecca kicked off Homecoming with a day of service and concluded on with a chapel service on the 22nd.

-The institution, aware of the tragic events that occurred this year at Morgan State University and Bowie State during homecoming season.
-Howard made it clear that safety was their number one priority for visitors, students and the community.
+Aware of the tragic events that occurred this year at Morgan State University and Bowie State during Homecoming season, Howard’s public safety department made it clear that safety was their number one priority for visitors, students and the larger community.
 The university expressed that safety is a shared commitment and that they have a strong proactive safety plan due to several forged relationships with law enforcement.

-Deyla Davis, a freshman journalism major, expressed that she felt safe at homecoming overall.
-“I feel like Howard has been making it their mission to protect their students.
-We stay in groups like I think we know what to do to stay safe,” she said.
+Deyla Davis, a freshman journalism major, expressed that she felt safe at Homecoming overall.
+“I feel like Howard has been making it their mission to protect their students,” she said.
 “Obviously, there’s always going to be a threat somewhere.
 I think there were a couple of threats, but personally, I wasn’t around them.
 So I feel safe around here.
 There’s a lot of people out here, a lot of alumni, a lot of adults, so I’m fine, and I hope everybody else is fine.”